 Have you heard of Jordan Peterson?
-Until a few months ago I was clueless regarding this 55 year old Canadian psychologist at the University of Toronto.
-Since 2016, millions have watched his collection of You Tube lectures.
-80% are young men (20-34).
-The great majority of the audiences when he appears in pubic are men.
+Until a few months ago I was clueless regarding Canadian psychologist at the University of Toronto.
+But since 2016, millions have watched his collection of You Tube lectures.
+80% are young men between 20-34.
+And when he speaks in public, the great majority of his audiences are made up of men.
 Peterson himself was surprised at first.
-He soon realized he was speaking to a deep concern among younger men.
-David Brooks observed, “…..he delivers stern fatherly lectures to young men on how to be honorable, upright and self-disciplined – how to grow up and take responsibility for their own lives….Parents, universities, and the elders of society have utterly failed to give many young men realistic and demanding practical wisdom on how to live.
+He soon realized he was speaking to deep concerns among younger men.
+David Brooks observed, “…He delivers stern, fatherly lectures to young men on how to be honorable, upright and self-disciplined – how to grow up and take responsibility for their own lives… Parents, universities, and the elders of society have utterly failed to give many young men realistic and demanding practical wisdom on how to live.
 Peterson has filled the gap.”

-Fourthly, the freedom of the individual from the grip of groupthink.
+Fourth, free yourself from the grip of groupthink.
 “At some level Peterson is offering assertiveness training,” notes Brooks, “to men whom society is trying to turn into emasculated snowflakes.”

-Fifthly, gender matters.
+Fifth, remember that gender matters.
 Boys and young men need guidance and reassurance of their maleness.
 For this Peterson gets his most vocal feedback.
-Peterson maintains, “Boys’ interest tilt toward things,” while, “girls’ interests tilt towards people.”
-“Men and women won’t sort themselves into the same categories, if you leave them alone.”These interests are strongly influenced by biological factors.”
-He believes boys are suffering in the modern world.
+Peterson maintains, “Boys’ interests tilt toward things,” while “girls’ interests tilt toward people.”
+“Men and women won’t sort themselves into the same categories, if you leave them alone.
+These interests are strongly influenced by biological factors.”
+Because of this, Peterson believes boys are suffering in the modern world.